-After graduation, I joined a development department of Philips Austria Industry GmbH in different global business units.
-He helped introducing the new age of digitalization with programmable circuits to control dictation equipment.
-I had the opportunity to develop the first dictation desktop unit with microprocessors (INTEL came up in the seventies with the first microprocessor chip).
+Peter Goldmann has worked in the Philips Austria Industry GmbH in different global business units.
+He helped introducing the new age of digitalization with programmable circuits to control dictation equipment and developed the first dictation desktop unit with microprocessors (INTEL came up in the seventies with the first microprocessor chip).
 The business unit produced over one million products of the desktop dictating machine LFH 812 in Austria and became the number one on the world market in this segment.
 He developed three patents in this field.
 In 2002 he started his own business as consultant and lecturer with Philips and the University of Applied Sciences in Vienna (quality, process and technical subjects, business administration).